-e) Carbon storage
+d) Carbon storage

-Peat soil contains high levels of organic material and thus high carbon content, and over thousands of years accumulate thousand tonnes of carbon during its formation.
-As the peat layer accumulates, large amounts of carbon are locked and stored in the peat soil and prevented from releasing to the atmosphere.
+Peat soil contains high organic materials and thus high carbon content, and over thousands of years accumulate thousand tonnes of carbon during its formation.
+As the peat layer accumulates, large amounts of carbon were locked and stored in the peat soil and prevented from releasing to the atmosphere.
 Apart from carbon stored in peat soil, peat swamp forest also contributes in term of aboveground biomass.
-Kumari (1995) estimated that unlogged forest contains 150tC/ ha.
-A more recent study estimated that the aboveground biomass for relatively undisturbed forest at a range of 132 - 199 tC/ ha (Verwer, 2010).
-However most of NSPSF is considered as disturbed forest so the above carbon stock would be significantly lower.
+Kumari (1995) estimated that unlogged forest contains 150tC/ha.
+A more recent study estimated that the aboveground biomass for relatively undisturbed forest at a range of $132 - 199 \, tC/ha$ (Verwer, 2010).
+However most of NSPSF is considered as disturbed of rest so the carbon stock would be significantly lower.

 For peat soil carbon stock, assuming the bulk density of 0.09g/cm3 and carbon content of 56% (Page et al., 2011) carbon stock of 1 hectare peat soil is 504tC/ha for each metre in depth.
-Based on the 83 peat depth points, the average peat depth of the NSPSF is 3.6m, and multiplied by 73,000 hectares (about 90% of NSPSF is peat), peat soil carbon stock for NSPSF is estimated at 132million tonnes of carbon equivalent to 473 million tonnes of carbon dioxide.
+Based on the 83 peat depth points, the average peat depth of the NSPSF is 3.6m, and multipled by 73000 hectares (about 90% of NSPSF is peat), peat soil carbon stock for NSPSF is estimated at 132million tonnes of carbon equivalent to 473 million tonnes of carbon dioxide.

 Once disturbed, this carbon sink could become a carbon sources.
 A recent estimate (Walker et al., 2014) on the potential emission from NSPSF as a result of drainage and fires are 2 million tonnes of CO_2 e/year.
-If the value of lost CO_2 is estimated conservatively at US\$3 or RM10/tonne, the loss of stored carbon from drainage and fires is currently about RM20 million per year.
+If the cvalue of lost CO_2 is estimated conservatively at US\$3 or RM10/tonne.
+The loss of stored carbon from drainage and fires is currently about RM20 million per year.